-When multiple notes are selected in the Note Editor, the Stretch Notes command becomes available from the context menu, if you invoke it with (PC) / Ctrl (Mac).
-Note Stretch markers will then appear in the Note Editor, allowing notes to be scaled proportionally in time.
-The markers are a pair of downward-pointing indicators that snap to the beginning of the first and last notes in the selection.
+When multiple notes or a range of time are selected in the Note Editor, Note Stretch markers will appear, allowing notes to be scaled proportionally in time.
+The markers are a pair of downward-pointing indicators that snap to the beginning and end of the selection.

 By clicking and dragging one of the markers horizontally, the selected notes will move and stretch so that they continue to occupy the same proportion of time that they did when they were initially selected.
-The Note Stretch markers will always snap to the Note Editor's grid lines unless the grid is not shown, or the Alt (PC) / Alt (Mac) modifier is held while dragging.
+As with notes, Note Stretch markers can be freely moved until reaching the previous or next grid or offset point, after which they will snap to the Note Editor's grid lines unless the grid is not shown or the [ALT](PC) / [CMD](Mac) modifier is held while dragging.